 DI water for rinsing (in plastic or Teflon bottles)

-Dissection kit w/ disposable sterile surgical blades of stainless steel or carbon steel (recommended is rib-back No. 21 by Bard-Parker or equivalent) and a steel holder (such as the Bard-Parker No. 4)
+Dissection kit with disposable sterile surgical blades of stainless steel or carbon steel (recommended is rib-back No. 21 by Bard-Parker or equivalent) and a steel holder (such as the Bard-Parker No. 4)

 Balance to weigh representative specimens and tissues (metric units)